oduwsdl/2020DemFollowerGraph/README.md

 # 2020DemFollowerGraph

-This repository contains Twitter follower growth graphs for the 2020 Democratic Party Candidates.
+This repository contains Twitter follower growth graph for all of the 2020 Democratic Presidential nomination candidates.

 [1] Mohammed Nauman Siddique.
 2020.
 Revisiting Twitter Follower Growth for the 2020 Democratic Candidates.
 (July 2020).
 Retrieved July 16, 2020 from https://ws-dl.blogspot.com/2020/07/2020-07-15-revisiting-twitter-follower.html